The summit of Mt. Whitney

 The Day Before Hiking Mt Whitney

-The last part of training for Mt Whitney comes the day and night before hiking it.ย On the day prior to hiking Mt Whitney, go for a short, easy hike, like the first couple miles of the Mt Whitney Trail, the portion that doesn’t require a permit.ย Spend a couple hours at altitude if you can.ย Do some stretches and loosen up.ย Eat the foods you know have worked for you in the past before a big hike.ย For me, it’s a good old fashioned burger and fries the night before.ย Rest, and do not overexert yourself or put too many steps on your feet.ย ย
+The last part of training for Mt Whitney comes the day and night before hiking it.ย On the day prior to hiking Mt Whitney, go for a short, easy hike, like the first couple miles of the Mt Whitney Trail, the portion that doesn’t require a permit.ย Spend a couple hours at altitude if you can.ย Do some stretches and loosen up.ย Eat the foods you know have worked for you in the past before a big hike.ย For me, it’s a pasta dish with marinara, chicken, veggies, and rolls on the side, or a good old fashioned burger and fries the night before.ย Rest, and do not overexert yourself or put too many steps on your feet.ย ย

 Lay out all your clothes and gear.ย Check them, make sure they work, and pack them.ย Lay out the foods you plan to eat for breakfast.ย Make sure you have your permit ready.ย Hydrate, hydrate, hydrate.ย And finally, go to bed early, because you’ll be waking up early.ย